SysKitTeam/docs-point/set-up-point-data-center/deployment/azure-networking.md

 {% hint style="warning" %}
 **Please note!**
-**As the Front-end and Back-end app services are accessible from the Public Internet by default**, [use Azure App Service access restrictions](https://docs.microsoft.com/en-us/azure/app-service/app-service-ip-restrictions) to add another layer of security to SysKit Point app services.
+**As the Front-end and Back-end app services are accessible from the Public Internet by default**, [use Azure App Service access restrictions](https://docs.microsoft.com/en-us/azure/app-service/app-service-ip-restrictions) to add another layer of security to Syskit Point app services.
 {% endhint %}